 Also, the conversion rates are going to be different depending on the traffic source.
 You may find that leads generated by paid search convert better because you’ve been hyper-focused on your advertising, using keywords with extremely high commercial intent and/or targeting customers that are very local to you.

 So with an average order value of $2,000, you might see something like this:

-From this, you can see that a lead generated from your paid search campaign is worth more to you than a lead generated from organic search.
+From this, you can see that a lead generated from your paid search campaign is worth more to you than a lead generated from an organic search.

 If you have Google Analytics installed on your site (and you should), you can determine the average lead value and enter this into your analytics goal, then Google Analytics will do most of the hard work for you.